mozman/ezdxf/docs/source/dxfinternals/block_management.rst

     SECTION
     2           <<< start of BLOCKS section
     BLOCKS
-    ...         <<< model space and paper space block definitions not shown, ...         <<< see layout management
+    ...         <<< modelspace and paperspace block definitions not shown, ...         <<< see layout management
     ...
     0           <<< start of a BLOCK definition